roenoe/studietid/README.md

 # studietid

-run `npm i` in the root folder of this program upon download.
+run `npm i`, `npm i session`, and `npm i express-session` in the root folder of this program upon download.